err0r500/Clean-Architecture-in-Golang/README.md

 ### 4 - Infra
 *( This layer is not implemented in this minimal example )*

-***Low level technical setup*** : this part will allow code written at Interfaces level to actually operate.
+***Low level technical setup*** : this part will allow code written at Interfaces layer to actually operate.

 ##### Examples
-- Set the IP address and Port Number in order to connect to the Databases
+- Set the IP address and Port Number in order to connect to the Databases (use this for your Interfaces layer tests)
 - Implement methods in order to fetch needed credentials
 - Setup your http CORS policy

 ##### Tests
 These tests may not automatic but may instead be methods called in the main() at startup so the execution stops if one of them throws an error.
-- Check if you're really able to connect ( just start the connection to the DB to check there's no error )
+- Check if you're really able to connect ( just ping the DB to check there's no error )
 - Check if you're able to fetch your credentials

 ### 5 - Main
-See the main_test.go file.
-That's where everything is linked together :
+***The place where everything is plugged in*** :
 - call if needed code in Infra

 - give the result to the toolsInterfaces you need